 - Account for estimation of an economys Green GDP.

-- Reflect on the implications of uncertainty for optimal environmental policy with a focus on climate change
+- Discuss the implications of uncertainty for optimal environmental policy

 - Master optimal control theory to solve dynamic optimization problems subject to constraints such as the determination of the optimal extraction of natural resources and the optimal pace of reduction of greenhouse gas emissions.

-- Evaluate and compare environmental policy goals and discuss the role of the state and the market in the implementation of the environmental policy goals.
+- Evaluate environmental policy goals and discuss the role of the state and the market in the implementation of the environmental policy goals.

-- Plan and carry through a critical evaluation of the strengths and weaknesses of the environmental theories and models.
+- Perform a comprehensive critical evaluation of the strengths and weaknesses of the environmental theories and models.

 The syllabus consists of a selection of scientific papers by leading authors in the field plus lecture notes.
 A detailed list of the syllabus will be posted in Absalon at the beginning of the course.

-Knowledge of environmental economics corresponding to the curriculum of the course "Economics of the Environment and Climate Change" from the Spring 2020.
+Knowledge of environmental economics corresponding to the curriculum of the course "Economics of the Environment and Climate Change", at the Studies of Economics, University of Copenhagen.